Bayern (song)

 "Bayern" (Bavaria) is a punk hymn by Die Toten Hosen.
 It's the third single and the sixteenth track from the album Unsterblich.

 It is an anti-FC Bayern Munich song.
 A slogan from this song has become synonymous with DTH among the fans, which can be shortened: "Es kann soviel passieren.
 Es kann soviel geschehen/Nur eins weiß ich hundertprozentig.
 Nie im Leben würde ich zu Bayern gehen."
 (Many things can happen.
 Many things can come to pass/One thing I know for sure.
 Never in my life would I go to Bayern. [here meaning the football club]).

-Also Real Madrid and Manchester United are mentioned along with Uli Hoeneß, the former Sporting Director of Bayern Munich.
+Spanish club Real Madrid and English club Manchester United are also mentioned in the song, along with Uli Hoeneß, the former sporting director of Bayern Munich.

 The Tipp-Kick version is more anthem-like, as it features the line "Wir würden nie zum FC Bayern München gehen" (We would never go to FC Bayern Munich) throughout the song, not only in the end and the emphasis is taken off the I-character (the narrator).

 In 2012, Campino mentioned that Die Toten Hosen lost significant CD sales in the South of Germany since the release of the song, and the sales had not yet recovered.